sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

 This is done for examples of rank 2 curves.
 Nobody has ever checked that Kolyvagin's conjecture holds for a rank 3 curve.

-  * Figure out exactly what needs to be computed and what might be an optimal curve and quadratic imaginary field to work with.
+  * Figure out exactly what needs to be computed and what might be an optimal curve and quadratic imaginary field to work with:  [[/5077aestimates|Some details for 5077a]]

   * Verify that one Kolyvagin class for that curve is nonzero.